hussainaphroj/mysql_innodb_cluster/README.md

 ```
 ansible-playbook -i host mysql_cluster.yml -u <username> --ask-pass -b
 ```
-Go and grab a cup of coffee while your cluserter is getting setup.
+Go and grab a cup of coffee while your cluserter is getting setup!

+Happy Learing :)!!!